Who We Are

 We achieve this through large-scale, values-based investments – so that empowerment & wellbeing flourishes for all, now and for future generations.
 We chose our name because it means “for all of us” in te reo Māori – a reflection of our commitment to generate prosperity for all people and the environment.

 We combine rigourous investment discipline with enduring principles of indigenous stewardship.
-Our proceses are designed to combine cultural integrity and commercial credibility to meet the expectations of global investors while embedding the values, authority and long-term vision of the communities we serve.
+Our processes are designed to combine cultural integrity and commercial credibility to meet the expectations of global investors while embedding the values, authority and long-term vision of the communities we serve.

-Our umbrealla fund is being established in Ireland and will be a Qualifying Investor Alternative Investment Fund.
+Our umbrella fund is being established in Ireland and will be a Qualifying Investor Alternative Investment Fund.
 Each Subfund within the umbrella fund is assessed through cultural and commercial lenses to create opportunities that align indigenous insight with global capital and enterprise.

 Core Value